DracoR22/handi-cat_wallet-tracker/README.md

 [![Product Name Screen Shot][product-screenshot]](https://t.me/handi_cat_bot)

-Handi Cat is a Telegram bot that can track any Solana wallet in real time, providing relevant information of each transaction made in Pump.fun, Raydium and Jupiter including transaction hash, tokens and amount swapped, price of the token in SOL, token market cap and much more.
+Handi Cat is a Telegram bot that can track any Solana wallet in real time, it provides relevant information of each transaction made in Pump.fun, Raydium and Jupiter including transaction hash, tokens and amount swapped, price of the token in SOL, token market cap and much more.

 ## Features

-- 📈 Real-time tracking of any transaction
+- 📈 Real-time tracking of any SOL transfer
 - 🔍 Detects Pump.fun, Raydium and Jupiter transactions
 - 💰 Gets SOL price of the token swapped
 - 📊 Get tokens market cap at the time swapped